aws-samples/serverless-patterns/lambda-s3-rust/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
     ```
-    cd lambda-s3
+    cd lambda-s3-rust
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+3. Install dependencies and build (docker and cross build are required):
     ```
-    sam deploy --guided
+    make build
     ```
+4. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+    ```
+    make deploy
+    ```
-1. During the prompts:
+5. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-1. Note the outputs from the SAM deployment process.
+6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works